April 16

 We can prepare cakes, pastries, biscuits, and similar baked goods making use of self-raising flour.
 One can make pancakes and waffles using self-rising flours.

-Self-raising flour is often used in recipes that require yeast as well because it helps to make the dough or batter more aerated.
-One can prepare Self-raising flour easily at home if you have all-purpose flour by adding to it the right amount of baking powder and salt.
-Ideally suited for making bread, muffins, and pancakes.
+Self-raising flour is often used in recipes that require yeast.
+It helps to make the dough or batter more aerated.
+One can prepare Self-raising flour easily at home if you have all-purpose flour.
+If you add to it the right amount of baking powder and salt.
+It's Ideally suited for making bread, muffins, and pancakes.

 Wheat Flour :

-This is my Favourite flour when it comes to baking, and most of my baking recipes revolve around the use of wheat flour.
+This is my favourite flour when it comes to baking.
+Most of my baking recipes roll around the use of wheat flour.
 Wheat flour has the highest protein content. and due to this reason, it has maximum gluten content as well.

 Whole wheat baking is sure to add more nutritional value to your baked products.
 Being denser in nature the products made with wheat flour tend to be dry.
-This happens if the batter or dough fails to hold the moisture content needed.
+This occurs when the batter or dough doesn't keep enough moisture.

 Visit our Whole Wheat Baking Courses to know more about it.